 20€ off on SILVER, GOLD and PLATINIUM passes, only until November 25th 2022!

-For more than 25 years, Marineland has graciously welcomed about 150 seriously ill children each year to allow them to live their dream!
-From an encounter with the dolphins to lunch with the polar bears, a day with the sea lions or a special session with the killer whales, the teams at Marineland and Kid's Island are always enthusiastic about welcoming these children and trying to make their wishes come true!
+For more than 30 years, Marineland has graciously welcomed about a hundred seriously ill children each year to allow them to live their dream!
+From an encounter with the dolphins to a day with the sea lions or a face to face with the sharks, the teams at Marineland are always enthusiastic about welcoming these children and trying to make their wishes come true!
+These projects are set up in collaboration with national and international associations such as Rêves, Petits Princes, Make a wish, etc.

-In 2019, Marineland also offered dreams to children from various charities, including Communauté I Have A Dream, who support families whose children are affected by invasive brainstem glioma (IBG), the Maralpine charity, Association Adrien, Un rêve un sourire, Candy Colonne d’Espoir, Un jour meilleur, etc.
+Marineland also offer dreams to children from various charities, including Communauté I Have A Dream, who support families whose children are affected by invasive brainstem glioma (IBG), the Maralpine charity, Association Adrien, Un rêve un sourire, Candy Colonne d’Espoir, Un jour meilleur, etc.

-Since 2009, our parks have participated in the "Les oubliés des vacances" (the forgotten holidaymakers) project in partnership with Secours Populaire.
+Our parks regularly participate in the "Les oubliés des vacances" (the forgotten holidaymakers) project in partnership with Secours Populaire.

-Since 2017, Marineland has been working in partnership with the Etablissement Français du Sang (French Blood Agency) to organise several blood drives each year in the park, collecting donations from both staff and park visitors.
+Since 2017, Marineland regularly organize in partnership with the Etablissement Français du Sang (French Blood Agency), blood drives in the park, collecting donations from both staff and park visitors.

 Park visitors and staff can drop off their used mobile phones and digital tablets at the reception desk.
 The components are then recycled by a specialised company and the profits are donated to the charity, Pour la Vie, to finance the dreams of sick children.
 You, too, can leave your old mobile phones at the Marineland reception desk, so that they can contribute to helping this charity!